aplteam/Tatin/docs/FirstStepsWithTatin.md

 Let's load the `MarkAPL` package into the workspace; for that we need to specify a URL and a target namespace:

 ```
-      ]tatin.LoadPackage [tatin]aplteam-MarkAPL-10.0.0 #
+      ]tatin.LoadPackage [tatin]MarkAPL #
   Attempting to install https://tatin.dev/aplteam-MarkAPL-10.0.0...
   Establish dependencies...
   4 dependencies identified
   Fetching https://tatin.dev/aplteam-MarkAPL-10.0.0...
-  Unzipping C:\Users\kai\AppData\Local\Temp\kai_746270.zip...
+  Unzipping C:\Users\username\AppData\Local\Temp\...
   Add aplteam-MarkAPL-10.0.0 to dependency file...
   Fetching https://tatin.dev/aplteam-APLTreeUtils2-1.1.0...
   ...
+C:\Users\username\AppData\Local\Temp\username_155648451
 ```

-In case the target namespace is something like `#.MyTests` it may or may not exist.
+Here we have specified `#` as the target namespace.
+In case the target namespace is something like `#.MyTests` then it may or may not exist.
 If it does not, Tatin will create it.

 I> If the package or any of its dependencies depend on assets the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
 I>
 I> This is because this folder cannot be deleted by Tatin.
-If no package has any assets then nothing is printed to the session, indicating that no footprint is left behind.
+If none of the loaded packages has any assets then nothing is printed to the session, indicating that no footprint is left behind.

 I> When you try to execute the following statements on your own machine then you will probably see different version numbers.

-Tatin created a reference named `MarkAPL` in the target namespace `#`:
+Tatin has created a reference named `MarkAPL` in the target namespace `#`:

 ```
       #.⎕nl ⍳16